The Gaussian Double-Bubble and Multi-Bubble Conjectures: Abstract

 \section{Abstract}

 {We establish the Gaussian Multi-Bubble Conjecture: the least Gaussian-weighted perimeter way to decompose $\R^n$ into $q$ cells of prescribed (positive) Gaussian measure when $2 \leq q \leq n+1$, is to use a ``simplicial cluster", obtained from the Voronoi cells of $q$ equidistant points.
 Moreover, we prove that simplicial clusters are the unique isoperimetric minimizers (up to null-sets).
-The case $q=2$ recovers the classical Gaussian isoperimetric inequality, and the case $q=3$ recovers our recent confirmation of the Gaussian Double-Bubble Conjecture, using a different argument.
-To handle the case $q > 3$, numerous new ideas and tools are required: we employ higher codimension regularity of minimizing clusters and knowledge of the combinatorial incidence structure of its interfaces, establish integrability properties of the interface curvature for stationary regular clusters, derive new formulae for the second variation of weighted volume and perimeter of such clusters, and construct a family of (approximate) inward vector-fields, having (almost) constant normal component on the interfaces of a given cell.
-We use all of this information to show that when $2 \leq q \leq n+1$, stable regular clusters must have convex polyhedral cells, which is the main new ingredient in this work (this was not known even in the $q=3$ case). }
+In particular, the case $q=3$ confirms the Gaussian Double-Bubble Conjecture: the unique least Gaussian-weighted perimeter way to decompose $\R^n$ ($n \geq 2$) into three cells of prescribed (positive) Gaussian measure is to use a tripod-cluster, whose interfaces consist of three half-hyperplanes meeting along an $(n-2)$-dimensional plane at $120^{\circ}$ angles (forming a tripod or ``Y" shape in the plane).
+The case $q=2$ recovers the classical Gaussian isoperimetric inequality.

+To establish the Multi-Bubble conjecture, we show that in the above range of $q$, stable regular clusters must have flat interfaces, therefore consisting of convex polyhedral cells (with at most $q-1$ facets).
+In the Double-Bubble case $q=3$, it is possible to avoid establishing flatness of the interfaces by invoking a certain dichotomy on the structure of stable clusters, yielding a simplified argument. }

 \begingroup \endgroup